KajalBarale/Excel-Sales-Performance-Dashboard/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the sales team for providing the data.
-- Inspired by various Excel dashboard templates available online.

----

-Feel free to adjust the sections and content according to your specific requirements and details about your dashboard.